10 Ways to Ensure Your Social Media Accounts Are Attractive to Potential Employers

 Welcome to Recruiter Q&A, where we pose employment-related questions to the experts and share their answers!

-Today’s Question: Many employers admit to checking a candidate’s social media during the hiring process, so what’s one thing job hopefuls can do to ensure all their profiles are attractive to their potential bosses?
+Today’s Question: Many employers admit to checking a candidate’s social media during the hiring process.
+So, what’s one thing job hopefuls can do to ensure all their profiles are attractive in the employment market to their potential bosses?

 These answers are provided by the Young Entrepreneur Council (YEC), an invite-only organization composed of the world’s most successful young entrepreneurs.
 YEC members represent nearly every industry, generate billions of dollars in revenue each year, and have created tens of thousands of jobs.